 |All - Assessment Task 3:Songwriting to a brief|

-This assessment task will place your developing songwriting skills into a common industry framework of practice.
+The purpose of this task is to place your developing songwriting skills into a common industry framework of practice.

 |Product:||Artefact - Creative, and Written Piece|

 In this task, you will be provided a mock industry publisher’s brief outlining a set of parameters required for your songwriting.
 You will apply your songwriter’s toolkit and knowledge of DAWs to develop a song that fits these parameters.
 You will present your creative work as a demonstration recording and accompanying lyric sheet.
-You will also submit 300-500 words outlining your songwriting and production intentions in line with the publisher's brief.
+You will also submit a written document explaining how your songwriting and production choices align with the publisher's brief.

 Please note: Course information, including specific information of recommended readings, learning activities, resources, weekly readings, etc. are available on the course Canvas site– Please log in as soon as possible.